hilbix/tino/rants/baby.md

 - Without any license, witout any restriction, without any doubt!
 - The grown up baby even has the right to allow others to use its DNA data, unencumbered!

-## Humans must not be treted differently
+## Humans must not be treated differently

 Others must not be treated differently, neither due to their descent nor ethnic (read: DNA).